 They go from being told what to do to being an important family member who pitches in.
 After all, no one wants that water bottle to spill—it’s up to him to make sure it doesn’t.

 Psst… Like what you’ve read so far?
 Download the 31 Days to Better Parenting worksheets, FREE!

-How to use this trick effectively to get kids to listen
+How to use this trick effectively

 As we all know, nothing with parenting is guaranteed.
 Too many factors come into play, from personalities to environment to an off day.
 Still, I found three tips that make using the word “because” especially effective.